 Son Clarence William Nicklow (1895-1981) was born on Sept.
 15, 1895 in the Kingwood area.
 He was wed twice.
 His first spouse was (?).
 Their four offspring were Lawrence Nicklow, Albert Nicklow, Clifford Nicklow and Robert Nicklow.
 Clarence's second bride was Mary Warrick (1918-1994), daughter of Thomas and Bessie (Sibert) Warrick of Lower Turkeyfoot.
 Clarence was 23 years older than Mary.
 They went on to produce three daughters of their own -- Eleanor Cottrell, Darlene Geyer and Ruby Lear.
 The family were members of the Old Bethel Church of God.
 Clarence died at Meyersdale Community Hospital at the age of 86 on Oct.
 17, 1981.
 Funeral services were held at the Old Bethel Church officiated by Rev. Paul Tobias.
 An obituary in the Somerset Daily American noted that he was survived by 20 grandchildren and five great-grandchildren.
 Mary lived for another 13 years after Clarence's death.
 Toward the end, she went to live in the Bouras Personal Care Home in Farmington, Fayette County to be nearer to her daughter Ruby Lear.
 She died there at the age of 75 on Feb.
 24, 1994.
 As he had before, Rev. Tobias led her funeral at Old Bethel.

 Son Orion M. Nicklow (1904-1993) was born on Aug.
 17, 1904 in Upper Turkeyfoot.
 He married Nannie G. Saylor (1905-1985), daughter of Ross and Mary (Williams) Saylor.
 The Nicklows had a family of children -- Howard J. Nicklow, Everett Nicklow, Louise Kreger, Dr. Clark W. Nicklow, Shirley Hoffman, Dale Nicklow, Cora Lee Tressler and Robert Nicklow.
-Sadly, Robert died at birth on June 4, 1931.
+Sadly, an unnamed baby died at birth on Sept.
+8, 1927 and son Robert also died in childbirth on June 4, 1931.
 They were longtime members of the Kingwood Grange and the Old Bethel Church of God.
 In 1959-1960, Orion was a member of the building committee that constructed a new, brick building to house the Old Bethel Church.
 Seven years later, he took part in a mortgage burning ceremony when the church completed repaying a $13,800 building loan.
 Said the dedication booklet, "Due to the goodness of our Heavenly Father, the faithfulness of members and friends by sacrificial giving, the indebtedness has been liquidated as of January 1, 1967, approximately four years ahead of schedule."
 A copy of the program booklet for the mortgage burning ceremony is in the archives of the Historical Society of the Churches of God in Findlay, OH.
 Orion also served on the school boards of Upper Turkeyfoot Township, in 1951-1952 and of Rockwood Joint Schools in 1957-1958.
 He is pictured and mentioned in the October 1995 edition of the Hexie Gazette, published by the late Clyde Miller.
 Sadly, Nannie passed away at the age of 80 on Sept.
 18, 1985 at home.
 Rev. Douglas Baker officiated at her funeral service, followed by burial in the Old Bethel Cemetery.
 After Nannie's death, Orion married again to a schoolhood friend, Evanell (Miner) Kimmel, daughter of John Andrew and Susie (Pletcher) Miner and the widow of Irvin Lester Kimmel Sr. Evanell and Orion were featured in a 1987 issue of the Somerset Daily American, headlined “Couple Given a Second Chance at First Love.”
 In the 1980s and '90s, the founder of this website was a visitor at their home.
 Orion died at the age of 88 on Feb.
 4, 1993.
-Rev. James Monticue officiated at the funeral service at the Kingwood Church of God, and with an obituary published in the Somerset Daily American.
+Rev. James Monticue officiated at the funeral service at the Kingwood Church of God, with burial in Old Bethel Cemetery, attended by the founder of this website.
+An obituary was published in the Somerset Daily American which noted that Orion's survivors included 22 grandchildren and 25 great-grandchildren.

 Daughter Lola Gertrude Nicklow (1910-1980) was born on Oct.
 29, 1910 in Upper Turkeyfoot, a twin with her sister Lula.
 Lola married Edward Williams ( ? - ? ).
 They did not reproduce and made their home near Somerset.
 Lola was a member of the Old Bethel Church of God.
 She died in Somerset Community Hospital at the age of 69 on June 5, 1980.
 Burial was in Somerset County Memorial Park following funeral services preached by Rev. James Vandervort.